jcheatum/LD56/README.md

 ## High-Level Structure

-- **Main** - Top-level master node which orchestrates all of the primary scenes and controls which one is shown to the player.
+- **Main** - Top-level manager node which orchestrates all of the primary scenes and controls which one is shown to the player.
   - **MainMenu** - The main menu of the game.
 This is the first thing that will be displayed when the game starts.